Doctorate in Clinical Psychology

 Preliminary, paper-based selection is undertaken by Programme staff and regional psychologists.
 At this stage, attention is paid to the applicant's academic record, clinically relevant experience, and referee reports.
 These assessments are guided by a standard grading system.
 We anonymise applications at the short-listing stage.

-Definite offers of a place, as well as reserve list notifications, are made shortly after the interview.
-For non UK or Ireland EU candidates, the offer of an NHS place is subject to proof of the right to work at the start of the programme.
+Definite offers of places, as well as reserve list notifications, are made shortly after the interview.
+For non UK or Ireland nationals, the offer of an NHS place is subject to proof of the right to work at the start of the programme.
 Offers are subject to the usual NHS Trust health and police clearance.
 Health checks include screening for TB and checks for chicken pox, rubella and measles.
 HIV and Hepatitis C tests are offered.
 Police clearance involves enhanced DBS checks.
 There is no charge to successful applicants for NHS places or self-funded places for these checks.
 Training as a clinical psychologist involves working with children and vulnerable adults.
 Throughout the selection process and the training programme we take stringent measures to ensure that the clients that trainees work with are kept safe.

 We regret that we cannot pay interview travel expenses incurred by applicants.

 Current NHS trainees are full-time employees of Camden and Islington NHS Foundation Trust and are subject to standard NHS employment conditions, and annual leave and other standard NHS entitlements apply.
 Please also see the most recent Job Description available on our website.
 Salary for current NHS trainees is based on the prevailing NHS Trainee scales (Band 6) plus an Inner London Allowance (currently £31,365 plus HCAS at £6,273).
 University fees are currently covered by NHS London.
 As is the case for all NHS employees, travel expenses are not paid to attend the main place of work, which in this case is Royal Holloway.
 Travel expenses are currently paid, at the usual employer's rate, to attend placement or for research purposes, if the cost of the journey exceeds the cost of the journey between the trainee's home and College.
-The employing Trust currently pays these "out of pocket" or "top up" travel costs, that is, the amount extra that a trainee has to pay to travel to placement or for research as opposed to what they would be paying if they were attending College.
+The employing Trust currently pays these e "out of pocket" or "top up" travel costs, that is, the amount extra that a trainee has to pay to travel to placement or for research as opposed to what they would be paying if they were attending College.
 These terms and conditions may be subject to change in the future.